tenstorrent/aplic/README.md

 - The parameters for each of the interrupt domains belonging to the APLIC

 The parameters for each interrupt domain are specified using the `DomainParams` type.
-The constructor is provided with a list (`std::array`, `std::vector`, or C-style array) of `DomainParams`, one for each domain.
+The `Aplic` constructor is provided with a list (`std::array`, `std::vector`, or C-style array) of `DomainParams`, one for each domain.
 The items in this list may be in any order.
 For more information about domain parameters, see the "Domain Parameters" section.

 Note that if the interrupt source count is `N`, then the interrupt source IDs will be 1 to `N`.